 top of page

 Indeed, the seed's significance matches that of the eventual outcome.
 High-quality results necessitate high-quality seeds.
-Unbeknownst to many novice growers, cannabis seeds demand specific care.
+Unbeknownst to many novice growers, seeds demand specific care.
 How these seeds are stored profoundly affects their eventual success.
-Refer to the "Cannabis Seeds – Buy Marijuana Seeds" section for dependable strain options.

 Seed Preservation: Temperature Control Temperature significantly impacts seed viability.
 For short-term storage, maintaining a stable temperature suffices – avoid locations with temperature fluctuations.
 In contrast, long-term storage necessitates maintaining a temperature of approximately 6-8°C (42.8-46.4°F).
 Consider obtaining a small cooler dedicated to seed storage to ensure a consistent low temperature.
 Frequent fridge access may cause temperature fluctuations, so storing seeds separately is advised.
 Use opaque containers or black bags to prevent light exposure when storing in the fridge.